128technology/docs/docs/intro_installation_azure.md

 ### Requesting Access to a Private Plan

 :::important
-There is no software cost associated with deploying the Private image, the cost of running the VM is the only cost (Azure compute cost).
-Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) will not be possible without a token or certificate.
+There is no software cost associated with deploying the Private image, the cost of running the VM is the only cost (i.e., Azure compute cost).
+Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) are not possible without a software access token.
 :::

-To request access to a Private plan follow the next steps:
+To request access to a Private plan:

 1. Locate the Subscription ID of the Azure account where the deployment of the software is going to take place.
 Follow the next steps to find the Subscription ID: